redhat-git-tutorial/slides/slides.md

   This creates a **remote** named "origin", which is the canonical name for the primary remote of a git repository.

-- Push our project to the remote:
+- Push your project to the remote:

   ```
   git push -u origin master
   ```

-  This tells git to push our local `master` branch to the remote named `origin`, and to make this the default destination so that in the future we can just type:
+  This tells git to push your local `master` branch to the remote named `origin`, and to make this the default destination so that in the future we can just type: